pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

 1. print
-2. write down
+2. write
-3. write it down
+3. write it
 4. print space
 5. write down space
-6. write it space
+6. write it down space
 7. print who are you who are you
 8. write down the universe is cracked who are you
-9. write it the universe is cracked who are you
+9. write it who are you who are you

 **Português**